Research, Education and Family support for WAS families worldwide

 The Transplant Process

-Once a patient is identified to be eligible for a transplant, the best possible donor is identified for him.
+Once a patient is identified to be eligible for a transplant, the best possible donor is identified.
 The patient's body is more likely to accept cells that are from a donor that are most similar to his own cells (just as a patient with O+ blood type accepts blood transfusions from another patient who is O+, but will destroy all others).
 A patient's immune system identifies and destroys cells that are not from his own body as "foreign".
 Therefore, the donor is selected very carefully to minimize the two types of negative reactions: Graft Rejection and Graft versus Host Disease (GvHD).
 Graft rejection occurs when the donor cells are not accepted by the body of the patient.
 The opposite reaction is called Graft Versus Host Disease.
 GvHD occurs when the donors white blood cells view the patient’s body as foreign and attack the patients organs.

 The process by which the best possible donor is obtained is called HLA matching.
 The donors could be one of the following three people: